 Why did Mrs. Mom’s Magical Fanny Pack fail?
 That’s a good question, and I probably should admit that it’s my fault (isn’t everything).
 Why was it my fault?
 I got in a hurry and rushed Mrs. Mom (and we paid for it for 2 days).

 We arrived in Orlando at around 3 pm.
 Magical Express got us to the Pop Century around 5ish.
 We got checked in quickly and went to our room where we started talking about what to do for the evening.
 THE PLAN was a bit flexible for arrival day.
 (It usually is.)
-Option 1 was to go to Downtown Disney and grab a bite at Earl of Sandwich and then get some dessert at Ghirardelli’s.
+Option 1 was to go to Disney Springs and grab a bite at Earl of Sandwich and then get some dessert at Ghirardelli’s.
 Then we’d come back to the room and prepare for our big day at the Magic Kingdom (Mrs. Mom’s idea).
 Option 2 was to go to Epcot, eat our way around the world and see Starship starring Mickey Thomas at the Eat to the Beat Concert (my idea).

 We had discussed these options from the time we landed.
 Mrs. Mom really wanted to try the Earl of Sandwich, but I wanted to go to a park.
 Do you realize how long it’s been since I’ve been in Epcot?
 (It was a really long time) I can’t wait any longer.
 I won’t say I threw a tantrum, but we ended up in Epcot.

 So what does this have to do with the Magical Fanny Pack failing?
 Everything.